Code of Ethics

 As found in SIA Regulatory Bylaws, Schedule A

-Agrologists have an obligation to conduct all business in an ethical manner, and share a moral and legal responsibility to protect the public interest, employers, other agrologists, and the profession of agrology.
+Registered agrologists have an obligation to conduct all business in an ethical manner, and share a moral and legal responsibility to protect the public interest, employers, clients, other registered agrologists, and the profession of agrology.

-The profession demands and holds agrologists accountable for integrity, competence and objectivity in their conduct as they fulfill their professional responsibilities to protect the public interest, the employer/client, the profession, and other agrologists.
+The profession demands and holds registered agrologists accountable for integrity, competence and objectivity in their conduct as they fulfill their professional responsibilities to protect the public interest, the employer, the client, the profession, and other registered agrologists.

 Professional Obligations to the Public

-- Practice only in those fields where the agrologists’ training, ability and experience make them professionally qualified.
+- Practise only in those fields where the registered agrologists’ training, ability and experience make them professionally qualified.

-- Advocate and practice good stewardship of agriculture, food and the environment based on sound scientific principles.
+- Advocate and practise good stewardship of agriculture, bioresources, food and the environment based on sound scientific principles.

 - Extend public knowledge of agriculture and promote truthful and accurate statements on sustainable agricultural systems and environmental matters.

-- Act conscientiously and diligently in providing professional services on behalf of the employer.
+- Act conscientiously and diligently in providing professional services on behalf of the employer or client.

-- Maintain the confidentiality of employer information unless given explicit consent, except as the law requires.
+- Maintain the confidentiality of employer or client information unless given explicit consent, except as the law requires.

-- Obtain a clear understanding of the client’s or employer’s objectives.
+- Obtain a clear understanding of the employer’s or client’s objectives.

-- Inform the client or employer of any action planned or undertaken by the client or employer that agrologists believe is detrimental to good stewardship or in breach of known laws or regulations.
+- Inform the employer or client of any action planned or undertaken by the employer or client that registered agrologists believe is detrimental to good stewardship or in breach of known laws or regulations.

 - Refuse any assignment that creates a conflict of interest, defined as:

-- A situation where you may be tempted to place your private interest above your duty to the employer or client.
+- A situation where the registered agrologist may be tempted to place their private interest above their duty to the employer or client.

 Responsibility to the Profession